-Nearly 10 years after its initial adoption, the New York Department of Financial Services (NYDFS) has finalized Part 419 of the Superintendent of Financial Services Regulations.
-Part 419, which sets forth business conduct requirements for mortgage loan servicers operating in the state, now includes expansive obligations that may exceed obligations under the Consumer Financial Protection Bureau's (CFPB) mortgage servicing rules.
-The new version of the rules became effective on December 18, 2019; however, the NYDFS provided in Section 419.14 for a 90-day transition period to implement the new requirements.
+Nearly 10 years after its initial adoption, the New York Department of Financial Services ("NYDFS") has finalized Part 419 of the Superintendent of Financial Services Regulations.1 Part 419, which sets forth business conduct requirements for mortgage loan servicers operating in the state, now includes expansive obligations that may exceed obligations under the Consumer Financial Protection Bureau's ("CFPB") mortgage servicing rules.
+The new version of the rules became effective on December 18, 2019; however, the NYDFS provided in Section 419.14 for a 90-day transition period to implement the new requirements (subsequently the NYDFS extended the mandatory compliance date to June 2020 as a result of the COVID-19 pandemic).
 The transition period applies to servicers that comply with the version of Part 419 that was in effect on the effective date of the new regulations.